Avogadro/two.avogadro.cc/_sources/install/index.md.txt

 <div class="sd-col sd-d-flex-column docutils">
 <span class="sd-d-grid"><a class="sd-sphinx-override sd-btn sd-text-wrap sd-btn-primary sd-shadow-sm" id="download-button" href="#">Detecting OS…</a></span>
-<p id="download-info" style="text-align: center; font-weight: bold;"></p>
+<p id="download-info" class="sd-bg-light sd-text-dark sd-text-center sd-font-weight-bold"></p>
 </div>

-If you have problems using the current release or want to use the latest features, try out one of the **"nightly" builds** created every night from the current source code, which contains all improvements and bug fixes since the last release.
+If you have problems using the current release or want to use the latest features, try out one of the **"nightly" builds** continually created from the current source code, which contains all improvements and bug fixes since the last release.

 We're open-source, so if you would like to compile Avogadro yourself from the code, you can -- see [Building Source Code](develop-build) for more on how.